Many of us who have moved in Denmark have tasted and grown to love Danish Christmas food, but perhaps haven’t seen or learned how to make it.

-The to-die-for flæskesteg is served with the rind; it’s actually the big deal about this dish.
-Enjoy.
+Roast pork, or, as it’s better known, flæskesteg, is served with the rind; it’s actually the big deal about this dish.

 Recipe: Danish roast pork with crackling (flæskesteg)